instantlinux/docker-tools/README.md

 Kubernetes is hard--or is it?
-This repo is a collection of images and container resource definitions for managing a software-dev organization using Kubernetes or Swarm with tools to make it easier.
+This repo is a collection of images and container resource definitions for managing a software-dev organization using Kubernetes with tools to make it easier.
 Contents:

 | Directory | Description |
 | --------- | ----------- |